The Sierra Nevada Still in Peril

 The US Congress also enacted the Sierra Nevada Forests Ecosystem Study Act, calling for independent experts to evaluate the health of the region’s remaining old-growth forests.
 The resulting Sierra Nevada Research Ecosystem Project (SNEP) became known as one of the best ecological studies ever conducted—if not the best—and served as the gold standard against which all Forest Service Sierra Nevada plans at the time were measured.
 With the Bill Clinton/Al Gore administration assuming power in January 1993—coupled with new Forest Service leadership, state-of-the-art research, the exhaustive SNEP report, and changing public opinion—the agency now had both the scientific and political support needed to develop a more sustainable approach to managing its 11.5 million acres in the Sierra Nevada.

 For the remainder of the 1990s, the Forest Service hosted public meetings in California and worked on multiple drafts and reviews, producing a management plan to protect old-growth, aquatic, and riparian ecosystems and the species that rely on them.
 This framework also developed guidelines for integrating fire and fuels consistently across national forests and set priorities for fire and fuel management to reduce hazardous fuels and minimize the spread of catastrophic fires.
-By January 2001, the framework was approved, shifting the region’s emphasis to timber production and confirming fire as a natural process.
+By January 2001, the framework was approved, shifting the region’s emphasis away from timber production and confirming fire as a natural process.
 Unfortunately, these guidelines did not last for long.

 On 20 January 2001, only days after the Forest Service approved this new landscape-based approach, George W. Bush was inaugurated as president, returning the agency to a more traditional economic agenda.
 The Bush administration never publicly called for the framework’s repeal, but its newly appointed Forest Service leadership soon put the plan under another review, primarily focused on its guidelines for fire.
 This new review resulted in the overturning of the entire framework, finding its emphasis on prescribed fire “too risky,” and its plan for thinning “too meager.”
 The 2004 replacement plan called instead for more logging and less use of beneficial fire, predicting this would reduce catastrophic fires by 30 percent over 50 years.